PopovicAna/Dynamic-Network-Visualisation/README.md

 ## Licence

 ## Acknowledgements

+This project is part of a Australian Research Council grant (number.)

 This application would not be possible without key packages by other authors in the R community, particularly the shiny, shinydashboard, DT